mattumland/isMightier/isMightier.md

 * Shelves along the north wall, full of maps.
   *  Trail through Windy Pass to the Forgotten Observatory, 75 gp.
   *  Atlas of Northern Counties and Trade Routes, *heavy*, 350 gp.
-  *  d4 selections from [the Great Cartographer](https://dysonlogos.blog/maps/commercial-maps/), 50 pg each.
+  *  d4 maps by the Great Cartographer, 50 pg each.
   *  *Any map or document needed to introduce an adventure.*
 </div>